 Total Coliform Bacteria are a group of bacteria that serve as indicators of potential water quality problems.
 Total Coliform Bacteria are naturally present in the environment in soil, vegetation, and surface water.
 (Certain types of Total Coliform can survive in water distribution systems despite the presence of chlorine.)
-Total Coliform Bacteria are used as an indicator, and if they are found in any of the routine monthly samples taken the samples must then be tested for Fecal Coliform.
-The Paxton Water Department currently collects 6 coliform bacteria samples each month throughout the distribution system, and 1 sample at the entry point of the system (Where the water enters from the city of Worcester).
+Total Coliform Bacteria are used as an indicator, and if they are found in any of the routine monthly samples taken the samples must then be tested for Fecal Coliform or E. coli.
+The Paxton Water Department currently collects 6 coliform bacteria samples each month throughout the distribution system, and 1 sample at the entry point of the system (where the water enters from the city of Worcester).
 All monitoring locations are approved by the Massachusetts Department of Environmental Protection (MASS DEP), and are spread throughout the distribution system.
-A total of 84 Samples were drawn in 2017, and were analyzed for Total Coliform.
-All the samples taken came back absent of any Total Coliform.
+A total of 93 Samples were drawn in 2018 and were analyzed for Total Coliform.